Runtime Interface

 AIMRT_PKG_MAIN(aimrt_module_register_array)

-After compiling the above example pkg_main.cc into a dynamic library, you can use the aimrt_main executable provided by AimRT to start the process, loading the Pkg dynamic library via the path specified in the configuration.
-An example configuration is as follows:
+After compiling the above example pkg_main.cc into a dynamic library, you can use the aimrt_main executable provided by AimRT to start the process, loading the Pkg dynamic library through the path specified in the configuration.
+Example configuration is as follows:

 aimrt: